OmerFarukBaysalDev/OmerFarukBaysalDev/README.md

 🚀 **Currently Exploring**: Flutter architecture patterns, .NET Core microservices, and advanced state management solutions.

 🎯 **Mission**: Building software that is **clean, maintainable, and timeless** with focus on **automation** and **data-driven solutions**.

+🤖 **Specialized** in developing **web bots with JavaScript** for automation, data scraping, and workflow optimization.

+💪 **Fitness Enthusiast** applying gym discipline and combat sports mindset to coding challenges.

 ---